ros2/ros2_documentation/source/Governance/ROS2-TSC-Charter.rst

 Establishment of the TSC
 ------------------------

-The TSC is made up of individuals who contribute materially to the project and/or individuals who represent organizations that contribute materially to the project.
+The TSC is made up of individuals who contribute materially to the project and/or individuals who represent organizations that contribute materially to the project and/or selected community representatives.
 The TSC seeks to coordinate the contributions that members and their organizations are voluntarily making to the project.
 The TSC cannot compel or oblige any action on the part of a member, his or her organization, or that organization’s employees.